 OR statement within the

-IF to assign values that are “USA” or “Canada” as “Domestic”.
-Anything that doesn’t match is assigned “Rest of World”.
+IF to assign values that are “USA” or “Canada” as “Domestic” and everything else as “Rest of World”.

 "Rest of World")